RasPlex/RasPlex/README.md

 This repo is used to track issues and provide a central home for RasPlex at github.

-See https://github.com/RasPlex/RasPlex/wiki/How-to-report-a-bug on How to report a issue.
+See https://github.com/RasPlex/RasPlex/wiki/How-to-report-a-bug on how to report a issue.